openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 [Password for Dana RS pump](..Configuration/DanaRS-Insulin-Pump.md) must be entered correctly.
 Password was not checked in previous versions.

 ## Sensitivity Detection
 Select the type of sensitivity detection.
+For more details of different designs please [read on here](Sensitivity-detection-and-COB.md).
 This will analyze historical data on the go and make adjustments if it recognizes that you are reacting more sensitively (or conversely, more resistant) to insulin than usual.
-Details about the Sensitivity Oref0 algorithm can be read in the [OpenAPS docs](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/advanced-features.html#auto-sensitivity-mode).
+More details about the Sensitivity algorithm can be read in the [OpenAPS docs](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/advanced-features.html#auto-sensitivity-mode).

 You can view your sensitivity on the homescreen by selecting SEN and watching the white line.
 Note, you need to be in [Objective 8](../Usage/Objectives#objective-8-adjust-basals-and-ratios-if-needed-and-then-enable-autosens) in order to let Sensitivity Detection/[Autosens](../Usage/Open-APS-features.html#autosens) automatically adjust the amount of insulin delivered.
 Before reaching that objective, the Autosens percentage / the line in your graph is displayed for information only.